aeon-toolkit/aeon/docs/mentoring.md

 #### 1. Clustering: feature based or deep learning based algorithms

-Mentors : Tony Bagnall (@TonyBagnall) and Ali Ismail-Fawaz (@hadifawaz1999) @Chris?
+Mentors: Tony Bagnall ({user}`TonyBagnall`), Ali Ismail-Fawaz ({user}`hadifawaz1999`) and @Chris?

 ##### Description

 Implement and evaluate some of the recently proposed clustering algorithms

-The clustering module in Aeon, up until now, primarily consists of distance-based algorithms like kmeans, kmedoids, and clara, among others.
+The clustering module in `aeon`, up until now, primarily consists of distance-based algorithms like K-Means, K-Medoids, and Clara, among others.
 Recently, we introduced an initial deep clustering module featuring an FCN auto-encoder, incorporating distance-based algorithms in the latent space.
 However, there is currently a shortage of feature-based clustering algorithms.

-The objective of this project is to enhance Aeon by incorporating more deep learning approaches for time series clustering.
+The objective of this project is to enhance `aeon` by incorporating more deep learning approaches for time series clustering.
 This involves adapting the FCN auto-encoder to leverage the ResNet model.
 Additionally, the project aims to integrate feature-based algorithms for time series clustering into the system.

 ##### References